Identity Theft Insurance

 - Report the incident to the police.
-Keep the police report number in case you need to report further suspicious activity.
+Keep the police report number in case you need to update them with further suspicious activity.

-- Report the Anti-Fraud Centre and they will provide direction based on the type of fraud/theft you’ve experienced.
+- Report it to the Anti-Fraud Centre, and they will provide direction based on the type of fraud/theft you’ve experienced.

-- Inform your insurance broker – they’ll advise you of whether to make a claim and get you connected with a case worker who will help you recover your identity.
+- Inform your insurance broker – they’ll advise you on whether to make a claim and get you connected with a case worker who will help you recover your identity.